bigabdoul/BlazorFormManager/README.md

 over instances of the XMLHttpRequest object used to send requests, all from the C#/.NET perspective.

+# Drag and drop with dynamic image preview generation and resizing

+Using `AutoEditForm` it's very easy to add drag and drop support with simple image manipulation utilities.

+Drag and drop options are configurable both at design and run-time:

+- Enable or disable drop event notifications.
+- Specify the maximum number of files and total file size allowed to be dropped.
+- Display details about dropped files such as file name, size, type, last modified date, and image dimensions.
+- Option to store only the files without image preview generation and upload them on form submission.
+- Enable/disable resizing of image previews, set preferred width and height, preserve original aspect ratios.
+- Included built-in imageUtil.js plugin for basic image manipulation.
+- Individual file and total files reading progress indicators with elapsed time display.

+For usage, clone this repo and launch the demo project.

 # Introducing AutoEditForm

 Automatically generate an EditForm with all appropriate inputs using only a model and